Zeanon/mobro-plugin-argusmonitor/marketplace.md

 - And more...

 Small disclaimer: ArgusMonitor somehow doesnt export the CPU-Core temp to the API, easiest solution to get it is to just create a synthetic `max` temperature that only contains CPU-Core.
+You can also use the artificial `CPU Temperature Max` metric.

 ---